AIoTES/SIL-Bridge-Sofia2/README.md

 Platforms are registered in the SIL using the POST /mw2mw/platforms operation.
 In the case of SOFIA2, the parameters to be provided are:

 * **platformId**: the id that will be assigned to the registered platform (must be an URI)
-* **type: this is the bridge type to use (Check that the expected platform type is shown using GET platform-types in the API to confirm that the SOFIA2 bridge has been installed correctly).
+* **type**: this is the bridge type to use (Check that the expected platform type is shown using GET platform-types in the API to confirm that the SOFIA2 bridge has been installed correctly).
 Generic SOFIA2 platform: http://inter-iot.eu/sofia2
 * **baseEndpoint**: it refers to the machine (and TCP port) where SOFIA2 is available.
 It is an URL (e.g., "http://sofia2.com/" )
 * **location**: internal attribute used by SIL to give the geographic location of the platform.
 This field is optional, but in case it is provided, it has to be an URI.
 * **Name**: a label to identify the platform